Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Model

 where the bias current $j_{\mathrm{bias}}$ satisfies the following conditions:

 We assume a spatially uniform normal current at both the metallic electrodes [i.e., $j(x=0, y)=j(x=L_x,y) = j_{\mathrm{bias}}$], and the boundary condition on the magnetic fields there is given by

 In this study, the photon injection is treated phenomenologically.
 A simple method is to consider heating in a fixed area due to the photon injection.
-We introduce the following temperature difference in and out of the initial hotspot:
+We introduce the following temperature difference between the inside and outside of the initial hotspot:

 where $R_{\mathrm{init}}$ is the radius of the circular hotspot initially created by photon injection, $\vb*{r}_c = (L_x/2, L_y/2)$ denotes the center of the initial hotspot, and $\Delta T$ is the temperature increase by photon injection.
 We take $T_{\mathrm{sys}}=0$ and $\Delta T=T_{c}$.